exokitxr/webmr-docs/docs/workExokitEngine.md

 https://threejs.org/examples/webgl_geometry_minecraft_ao.html
 ```

-If you paste this in the command window and hit _enter_ Exokit should load the site.
+Paste this in the command window and hit _enter_.
+Exokit should load the site.

 > Exokit expects the URL to point to a regular HTML web site which serves as the entrypoint for your app.
 >